nightgrey/dna200-hotkey-on-pull/README.md

 **Credit** goes to [/u/sirus20x6](https://www.reddit.com/user/sirus20x6) who had the idea first and made the [original script](https://www.reddit.com/r/electronic_cigarette/comments/4pw6kq/python_script_to_mute_your_skype_mice_when_you/)!

 ## Usage
-Open the script and set the `portName` variable.
+Open [the script](/dna200-hotkey-on-pull.py) and set the [`portName`](/dna200-hotkey-on-pull.py#L27) variable.
 You can get the name from the Windows *device manager*.
-Everything else is optional.
+Everything else is optional, but you might want to customize the [`hotkey`](/dna200-hotkey-on-pull.py#L33).
 Keep in mind this is a basic script, but it gets the job done.

 **Requirements**
   * Windows (works on Windows 10, 64-bit)